-Student success is a priority of the program and some students may require more exposure and practice to improve their performance and gain competence.
+Student success is a priority of the program and some students may require extra exposure and practice to improve their performance and gain competence.
 The need for academic remediation can be identified in the routine midterm progress grades/evaluations, end-of-semester grades/evaluations, or at any point that a faculty member, preceptor, or student identifies an extraordinary gap in knowledge or lack of improvement in performance.
+Remediation is viewed by the program team as a means of supporting student success by discussing and delineating strategies to improve academic performance.
+Academic remediation is intended to minimize the need for formal academic disciplinary/termination procedures.

-In the event of any "Needs Improvement" or "Unsatisfactory" ratings on formative evaluations, the faculty member or preceptor will determine, jointly with the student, corrective action that positions the student for a successful summative evaluation.
+In the event of any "Emerging" ratings on formative evaluations, the faculty member or preceptor will determine, jointly with the student, corrective action that positions the student for a successful summative evaluation.
 If needed, the program director can also be involved in this decision.
-A formal remediation counseling session will be held if these corrective actions do not result in a "satisfactory" score (or higher) on the student's summative evaluation.
+A formal remediation counseling session will be held if these corrective actions do not result in a "Competent" score (or higher) on the student's summative evaluation.